TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`getOptions()`

 The main method is :php:`validate()`, which is called by the framework.
-The value that is to be validated is passed along to the said method.
-It is the validator's job to check if that value is valid.
+The value to be validated is passed to the :php:validate() method where it's validity is checked.

 .. note::